Endometriosis is a pain — quite literally. If your periods are heavy and painful AF, it’s possible endometriosis is to blame for your period probs.

 The American College of Obstetricians and Gynecologists estimates that 1 in 10 women of reproductive age have endometriosis, so you’re def not alone.

-Endometriosis — “endo” for short — is a condition in which tissue similar to the lining of your uterus (endometrial tissue) grows outside its designated area.
+What is it?
+Endometriosis — “endo” for short — is a condition where tissue similar to the lining of your uterus (endometrial tissue) grows outside its designated area.

 Yikes!
 All this sounds super scary up front, but don’t fret.
 Treatment and support are available to help you manage endo symptoms.